#Primitives

 If services are the "classes" of your application, Primitives are the "superpowers" you attach to them.

-In other frameworks, you might use Decorators (like @Get() in NestJS) or File-System naming conventions (like +page.server.ts in SvelteKit) to define special behavior.
+In other tools, you might use Decorators (like @Get() in NestJS) or File-System naming conventions (like +page.server.ts in SvelteKit) to define special behavior.

 #How they work